 Get Everything Packed Early

 Whether you’re hiring movers in NYC or not, waiting until the last minute to pack everything will just add unnecessary stress to something that is already stressful.
 Yes, packing isn’t fun, but instead of spending a whole day putting everything into boxes, start packing as early as possible.
 Start with the non-essentials first and continue down the line.
-That way, once you’re ready to move, you don’t have to scramble making sure everything is packed.
-And, most importantly, make sure to pack your essentials in an easy to access bag so you don’t have to go rooting around your boxes afterwards.
+That way, once you’re ready to move, you don’t have to scramble to make sure everything is packed.
+And, most importantly, make sure to pack your essentials in an easy-to-access bag so you don’t have to go rooting around your boxes afterwards.

 You’ll want to start packing at least a month before your move-out date.
 This will give you plenty of time not only to pack, but also to declutter properly.
 After all, the less stuff you have, the easier the packing and unpacking will be.
 Plus, it could save you money on moving costs as the movers will need to spend less time loading and unloading everything!